nattatorn-dev/sc-express-api/README.md

 A sample project for REST API with mongoDB with basic feature

-logging, profile, swagger, babel, EC2016
+logging, profile, cache, swagger, babel, EC2016

 ## BEFORE RUN it